hsandt/pico-boots-demo/README.md

 ### Supported platforms

-The build and test pipeline has been tested on Linux Ubuntu.
-Other Linux distributions and UNIX platforms should be able to run most scripts, providing the right tools are installed.
+Mostly UNIX, and specifically Linux for some scripts.

-Development environments for Windows such as MinGW and Cygwin have not been tested.
+See Supported platforms in [pico-boots](https://github.com/hsandt/pico-boots) README for more information.

 ### Build dependencies

-See Build dependencies in [pico-boots](https://github.com/hsandt/pico-boots) README.
+See *Build dependencies* in [pico-boots](https://github.com/hsandt/pico-boots) README.

 ### Build and run